 Solar panel charge controllers.

-Whichever solar panel you choose, it has to be connected to your battery via an electronic charge controller.
-The charge controller protects the battery from overcharge, and can also increase the life of the battery.
-They are available as ‘single battery’ types that will charge either your engine or leisure battery, or as ‘dual battery’ type which will charge both your engine and leisure batteries from the same solar panel.
+Whichever solar panel you choose, it has to be connected to your battery via a computerised charge controller.
+The charge controller protects the battery from overcharge and will also increase the life of the battery.
+They are available as ‘single battery’ types that will charge one battery, or as ‘dual battery’ types which will charge both your engine and leisure batteries from the same solar panel.